gebhardm/flmdisplay/README.md

 This repository contains the collected scripts implemented to persist and visualize readings from the [www.flukso.net](http://www.flukso.net) provided Fluksometer, an open source, community smart metering appliance.

-It actually is a fork of [energyhacks](http://github.com/gebhardm/energyhacks/tree/master/RaspberryPi) variant to keep up with evolving reuse components, for example [socket.io](http://socket.io).
+It actually is a fork of the [energyhacks](http://github.com/gebhardm/energyhacks/tree/master/RaspberryPi) variant to keep up with evolving reuse components, for example [socket.io](http://socket.io).